 Roughly half of US online product searches now begin on Amazon, not on Google.
 The behavior compounds across categories.
 Beauty, household goods, electronics, books, supplements, pet products, kitchen equipment, fashion accessories — Amazon is the first stop for the buyer who already knows they intend to purchase.
 Google retains brand discovery and informational queries.
 Amazon owns the conversion-adjacent search.

-Rufus is Amazon’s native AI shopping assistant, launched broadly in 2024 and now integrated across the Amazon app, web experience, and Alexa products.
-The mechanic is direct.
-The shopper asks a natural-language question — “is this protein powder worth it,” “what’s the difference between these two grills,” “best running shoe under $150 for flat feet” — and Rufus generates an answer that draws from product listings, review aggregates, question-and-answer threads, and editorial coverage indexed inside Amazon’s catalog.
+Rufus is Amazon's native AI shopping assistant, launched broadly in 2024 and now integrated across the Amazon app, web experience, and Alexa products.
+The shopper asks a natural-language question — "is this protein powder worth it," "what's the difference between these two grills," "best running shoe under $150 for flat feet" — and Rufus generates an answer that draws from product listings, review aggregates, question-and-answer threads, and editorial coverage indexed inside Amazon's catalog.

 The review economy

 Amazon reviews are now the most-cited consumer-product authority surface on the open web.
-ChatGPT, Claude, Gemini, and Perplexity all pull from Amazon reviews when answering “is product X worth it” queries.
+ChatGPT, Claude, Gemini, and Perplexity all pull from Amazon reviews when answering "is product X worth it" queries.
 The substrate is dense, attributed, dated, and structured.
-AI engines treat it as primary-source consumer evidence in the same way they treat news coverage as primary-source institutional evidence.

 What Amazon rewards in 2026

 Listing completeness.
 Full attribute fields, A+ content, video, brand store integration.
-Complete listings outperform thin listings in both organic ranking and Rufus retrieval.

 Review velocity and quality.
 Sustained review accumulation with high average ratings produces compounding ranking lift.
-The platform now weights review quality (length, photo inclusion, verified purchase status) more than raw star count.

 Question-and-answer depth.
 Listings with substantive Q&A threads feed Rufus and AI-engine answers.
-Brands that proactively answer customer questions in the Q&A section produce measurable retrieval lift.

 Brand store presence.
 Brands with developed brand stores on Amazon outperform brands operating without them.
-The brand store functions as an owned-channel asset inside Amazon’s walls.

 Sponsored Brands and Sponsored Products.
-Amazon’s ad platform now produces the third-largest digital ad business in the US after Google and Meta.
-Disciplined paid campaigns compound with organic listing optimization.
+Amazon's ad platform now produces the third-largest digital ad business in the US after Google and Meta.

 Amazon Marketing Cloud.
-The clean-room data platform now allows brands to model lifetime value, attribution, and audience overlap across Amazon’s buyer base.
-Brands that use AMC produce measurable efficiency gains over brands that do not.
+The clean-room data platform now allows brands to model lifetime value, attribution, and audience overlap across Amazon's buyer base.

 The communications stakes inside Amazon

 Brand reputation on Amazon is now a measurable function.
 Negative reviews are public, persistent, and AI-indexed.
 Counterfeit and unauthorized seller activity damages brand reputation in ways that traditional PR cannot easily repair.
 Buy Box loss to unauthorized sellers carries pricing implications that affect retail relationships outside Amazon.
-The reputation work runs through the platform’s rules.

-Amazon’s Brand Registry, Project Zero, IP Accelerator, and Transparency programs provide the operational infrastructure that communications programs need to deploy.
-Brands that build operational discipline inside these programs maintain reputation.
-Brands that ignore them watch reputation erode in ways that produce sustained downstream consequences across the AI engine retrieval layer.
+Amazon's Brand Registry, Project Zero, IP Accelerator, and Transparency programs provide the operational infrastructure that communications programs need to deploy.

-The Amazon coverage archive
+The Amazon Sub-Cluster Architecture

 Roughly half of US online product searches begin on Amazon, not on Google.
 Amazon is the first stop for buyers in conversion mode.
-The conversion happens inside the platform.
-Brands absent from Amazon are absent from the moment of purchase decision.

 What is Rufus and how does it change shopping?